Verstappen to Lose the Formula 1 Season 2025: Reasons and Betting Odds

 • He designed the Red Bull RB19 (2023): 21 wins out of 22 races in a single season, setting an all-time record for the highest win percentage (95.5%).

-On top of this, Red Bull also lost Sergio Pérez and sporting director Jonathan Wheatley during last season.
+On top of this, Red Bull also lost Sergio Pérez and sporting director Jonathan Wheatley during last F1 season.
 It’s reasonable to assume the team will continue to face turbulence for some time.
 Bookmakers currently rank them only as the third favorite for the Constructors’ Championship.

 In head-to-head comparisons, betting sites see Red Bull as having slim chances against Ferrari and McLaren.
 Even against Mercedes, their odds aren’t as short as one might expect.
-This situation, in a word, looks like value—as much as we can discuss that at this early stage.

 Season Match-up: Red Bull vs Mercedes